aqjune/hol-light-materials/Fundamentals.md

 ## Tactic of HOL Light

+Using tactic of HOL Light, a user can break a large goal into smaller, more tractable goals.
+When the 'subgoals' become sufficiently small, they can be proven by simply applying existing lemma or even by other tactics that can directly discharge the subgoal.
+This 'backward-style' proof is different from a forward-style which is starting from the given assumptions and constructing intermediate theorems using inference rules.

-Tactic is a function from `goal` to `goalstate`.
+In OCaml, a tactic (`tactic` type) is a function from `goal` to `goalstate`.
 `goal` is a pair of named assumptions and conclusion term.
-`goalstate` is a complex data structure that has a list of subgoals, and one `goalstate` is created after a `e()` function call.
+`goalstate` is a complex data structure that has a list of subgoals.
-Note that a tactic is only applied to the first goal of a goalstate.

-### How does it eventually reconstruct a `thm` object?
+### How does it eventually reconstruct a `thm` instance?

-Tactic allows writing a proof in a backward style by breaking a large goal into smaller, more tractable goal.
-However, since it is the `thm` type that represents a proven fact in HOL Light, tactic must be able to reconstruct the `thm` instance in the end.
+Since it is the `thm` type that represents a proven fact in HOL Light, tactic must be able to reconstruct the `thm` instance in the end.

-To understand how tactic reconstructs a `thm` instance, we need to look at the `justification` type in `tactics.ml`.
+To understand how tactic reconstructs a theorem, we need to look at the definition of `justification` type in `tactics.ml`.

 ```ocaml
 (* tactics.ml *)